WELCOME TO WELL AND FULL!

 - I’m a classically trained pianist and sang competitively in school.
 Music is a huge part of my life.

 - Reading is one of my great passions!
 I started reading at the age of four, and have read over a thousand books since then.
-Some of my favorites include the Millenium series by Stieg Larsson, The Sparrow by Mary Doria Russell, The Book of Longings by Sue Monk Kidd, and My Life in France by Julia Child.
+Some of my favorites include the Millennium series by Stieg Larsson, The Sparrow by Mary Doria Russell, The Book of Longings by Sue Monk Kidd, and My Life in France by Julia Child.

 - My other hobbies include ice skating, rollerblading, hiking with Jon and Ivy, and yin yoga.